A large-scale analysis of public-facing, community-built chatbots on Character.AI

-Finally, in order to provide descriptive results, we map each greeting onto one or more fictional universes based on the proportion of named entities within the greeting that are in a named cluster from the above procedure.
-For example, if a greeting had two named entities in a cluster identified as being relevant to ``Game of Thrones,'' and one named entity in a cluster identified as being relevant to ``Call of Duty,'' that greeting would be identified as being two-thirds and one-thirds relevant to ``Game of Thrones'' and ``Call of Duty,'' respectively.
+In order to provide descriptive results, we map each greeting onto one or more fandoms based on the proportion of named entities within the greeting that are associated with a fandom from the above procedure.
+For example, if a greeting had two named entities associated with the fandom ``Marvel,'' and one named entity associated with ``DC,'' that greeting would be identified as being two-thirds and one-thirds relevant to ``Marvel'' and ``DC,'' respectively.
 For this analysis (and for the evaluation discussed below), entities not associated with a fandom by our method are ignored.